 What to Teach Kids About Buying a House

 1.)
 Save early: We are big Dave Ramsey Fans.
 He has a wonderful program to teach kids about saving.
 We highly recommend Financial Peace Junior.
-As your kids save their own money for items important to them, such as the latest game or pair of shoes, show them you have been saving for a purchase that is important for your family’s future… a home.
+As your kids save their own money for items important to them, such as the latest video game or a pair of shoes, show them you have been saving for a purchase that is important for your family’s future… a home.

 3.)
 Work with a real estate agent: Stress the importance of working with an Expert when it comes time to buy any MAJOR purchase.
 When you are purchasing a home, that means working with a Real Estate Agent who has the experience and the knowledge to help negotiate the best offer.
 While doing your own research is important, a real estate agent is the best resource for offering expert advice on the neighborhood, pricing and negotiating on your behalf.
 We personally recommend that you get your OWN representation, as opposed to working with the Seller’s Real Estate Agent / Representative.